MAGIC-AI4Med/Deep-DxSearch/README.md

 tokenizer = AutoTokenizer.from_pretrained(model_name)
 prompt = "A patient suffers from fever, pain, feeling very tired, paleness in face, frequent infections, easy infections and bruising, bleeding with no clear cause, such as in the nose or gums and shortness of breath." messages = [
-    {"role": "system", "content": "You are DiagRL, created by SJTU.
+    {"role": "system", "content": "You are Deep-DxSearch, created by SJTU.
 You are a helpful agent on diagnosis."}, {"role": "user", "content": prompt}
 ]
 text = tokenizer.apply_chat_template(